boucadair/udp-ipfix/draft-ietf-opsawg-tsvwg-udp-ipfix.md

 The IE specified in {{udpOptions}} uses the new abstract data type defined in {{?I-D.ietf-opsawg-ipfix-tcpo-v6eh}}.

+Examples to illustrate the use of the new IPFIX Information Elements are provided in {{sec-ex}}.

 # Conventions and Definitions

 This document uses the IPFIX-specific terminology (e.g., Flow) defined in {{Section 2 of !RFC7011}}.